ollisiamese/Playlist_manager/README.md

 A track is added to a selected playlist from the Search Results' dropdown menu.
 Search field has autocomplete feature.

-App was made using jQuery, jQuery UI, Knockout js, and Require js.
+App was made using jQuery, jQuery UI, KnockoutJS, and RequireJS.

 Demo: <a href="http://www.ogeinitz.com/playlist_manager/" target='_blank'>Playlist Manager</a>